-Removing the Passive Heatsink
+Removing the Heatsink

-Caution: We do not recommend that the CPU or the heatsink be removed.
-However, if you do need to remove the heatsink, please follow the instructions below to uninstall the heatsink to avoid damaging the CPU or other components.
+Caution: We DO NOT recommend that the CPU or the heatsink be removed.
+However, if you do need to uninstall the heatsink, please follow the instructions below to uninstall the heatsink to prevent damage done to the CPU or the CPU socket.

-1. Unplug the power cord from the power supply.
-2. Unscrew the heatsink screws from the serverboard in the sequence shown below.
-3. Gently wriggle the heatsink to loosen it.
-(Do not use excessive force when wriggling the heatsink.)
-4. Once the heatsink is loosened, remove it from the serverboard.

-Note: To reinstall the CPU and the heatsink, clean the surface of the CPU and the heatsink to get rid of the old thermal grease.
-Reapply the proper amount of thermal grease on the surface before reinstalling them on the serverboard.
+1. Unscrew the heatsink screws from the motherboard in the sequence as shown in the illustration below.
+2. Gently wriggle the heatsink to loosen it from the CPU.
+(Do not use excessive force when wriggling the heatsink!)
+3. Once the CPU is loosened, remove the CPU from the CPU socket.
+4. Remove the used thermal grease and clean the surface of the CPU and the heatsink, Reapply the proper amount of thermal grease on the surface before reinstalling the CPU and the heatsink.

-5-5 Installing Memory
+5-4 Installing Memory